PaperPrototype/Intro-Coding-and-Computers/02 - C/Lecture/english.md

 }
 ```

 We take as input two "integers".
 In C we have to always know the *type*.
 A *type* tells C how to treat the 0s and 1s.
 "Is this a number?
 Is this a Unicode character?".
+A type also tells C how many bytes of memory the type uses, for example the `int` type takes 4 bytes (32 bits) of memory.

-We tell the computer this is an integer (aka number) by putting the `int` *type* in front of the function's input parameters (parameters means variables for a function).
+We tell the computer this is an integer (aka number) by putting the `int` *type* in front of the function's parameters ("parameter" means a variable for a function).

 We tell C that the `add` function *returns* (aka gives back) an `int` by putting `int` in front of the functions name.

 ### Variables
-Inside of `main`, make a variable called "result" that holds onto what the `add` function returns.
+Inside of `main` we will use the `add` function and store what `add` returns (gives back) in a variable called "result".

 ```c
 int main(void) {